Temporary Lockdown from 5/1/2021

 - the safety of our staff

-- the impact restarting services may have on the national plan to protect public health
+- the impact that running our service may have on the national plan to protect public health

-At this stage we are only able to offer appointments that are essential or urgent and all visits to the clinic are by appointment only.
+At this stage all visits to the clinic are by appointment only.
 In relation to Covid19, we are asking all clients that attend the clinic to adhere to the most recent guidance issued by the Scottish Government.
 As a clinic, we want to be as transparent as possible and therefore need to make all clients aware that at any time and at short notice, our staff may be required to isolate.
 This could be because they might have:

 - coronavirus symptoms